kangja/top-nba-players/README.md

 ## Project Description

 "Your 10 Favorite NBA Players" allows users to search for their favorite player in a search box to generate a player's gif that is randomized and player's name, position, and the team he is currently in.
-It uses local storage to save up to 10 players and the users have the option to remove and add their favorite player.
+It can save up to 10 players and the users have the option to remove and add their favorite player.

 ## API and Data Sample